Border Gateway Protocol: Stability

 The routing tables managed by a BGP implementation are adjusted continually to reflect actual changes in the network, such as links or routers going down and coming back up.
 In the network as a whole, it is normal for these changes to happen almost continuously, but for any particular router or link, changes are expected to be relatively infrequent.
-If a router is misconfigured or mismanaged then it may get into a rapid cycle between down and up states.
-This pattern of repeated withdrawal and re-announcement known as route flapping can cause excessive activity in all the other routers that know about the cycling entity, as the same route is continually injected and withdrawn from the routing tables.
+If a router is misconfigured or mismanaged, then it may get into a rapid cycle between down and up states.
+This pattern of repeated withdrawal and re-announcement, known as route flapping can cause excessive activity in all the other routers that know about the cycling entity, as the same route is continually injected and withdrawn from the routing tables.
 The BGP design is such that delivery of traffic may not function while routes are being updated.
 On the Internet, a BGP routing change may cause outages for several minutes.

-A feature known as route flap damping is built into many BGP implementations in an attempt to mitigate the effects of route flapping.
+A feature known as route flap damping is built into many BGP implementations, in an attempt to mitigate the effects of route flapping.
 Without damping, the excessive activity can cause a heavy processing load on routers, which may in turn delay updates on other routes, and so affect overall routing stability.
 With damping, a route's flapping is exponentially decayed.
-At the first instance when a route becomes unavailable and quickly reappears, damping does not take effect, so as to maintain the normal fail-over times of BGP.
+At the first instance, when a route becomes unavailable and quickly reappears, damping does not take effect, so as to maintain the normal fail-over times of BGP.
 At the second occurrence, BGP shuns that prefix for a certain length of time; subsequent occurrences are ignored exponentially longer.
 After the abnormalities have ceased and a suitable length of time has passed for the offending route, prefixes can be reinstated with a clean slate.
 Damping can also mitigate denial-of-service attacks.

-It is also suggested in RFC 2439 that route flap damping is a feature more desirable if implemented to Exterior Border Gateway Protocol Sessions (eBGP sessions or simply called exterior peers) and not on Interior Border Gateway Protocol Sessions (iBGP sessions or simply called internal peers).
-With this approach when a route flaps inside an autonomous system, it is not propagated to the external ASs – flapping a route to an eBGP will cause a chain of flapping for the particular route throughout the backbone.
+It is also suggested that route flap damping is a feature more desirable if implemented to Exterior Border Gateway Protocol Sessions (eBGP sessions or simply called exterior peers) and not on Interior Border Gateway Protocol Sessions (iBGP sessions or simply called internal peers).
+With this approach, when a route flaps inside an autonomous system, it is not propagated to the external ASs – flapping a route to an eBGP will cause a chain of flapping for the particular route throughout the backbone.
 This method also successfully avoids the overhead of route flap damping for iBGP sessions.